CloudNativeJS/cloud-health/README.md

  Promises that are created as part of a `ReadinessCheck` and registered using `registerReadinessCheck` are executed at startup and can be used to execute any code that must complete before your application is ready.
 If the startup promises are still running, calls to `getStatus()` return `STARTING`.
 Once the promises complete, `DOWN` is reported if there were any failures, or the "liveness" promises are then executed.

 2. At runtimes for "liveness"
- Promises that are created as part of a `LivenessCheck` and registered using `registerReadinessCheck` are executed on calls to `getStatus()`.
+ Promises that are created as part of a `LivenessCheck` and registered using `registerLivenessCheck` are executed on calls to `getStatus()`.
 These can be used to ensure that the application is still running correctly.
 If no promises are registered, or the complete successfully, `UP` is reported.
 If there are any failures, `DOWN` is reported.

 3. On a `SIGTERM` signal for shutdown
  Promises that are created as part of a `ShutdownCheck` and registered using `registerShutdownCheck` are executed when the process receives a `SIGTERM` making it possible to clean up any resources used by the application.
 If the shutdown promises are still running, calls to `getStatus()` return `STOPPING`.
 Once the promises complete, `STOPPED` is reported.